 Hazel-Atlas Glass Company

 The Hazel-Atlas Glass Company was formed in 1902 from the combination of Hazel Glass, Atlas Glass, Republic Glass, and Wheeling Metal.
-10 The new company broadened its production plans to include economical tableware.
+10 The new company broadened its production plans to include economic tableware.

 It operated with four glass plants, three in Washington, Pennsylvania and one in Clarksburg, and one metal plant in Wheeling.
 11 It added a new plant with a single tank in Grafton, West Virginia 5 in 1916, 11 and added a second tank and six Owens machines in 1917.
 The Grafton facility produced hollowware.